arvigeus/AZ-204/Questions/Containers.md

 ---

-Question: You need to mount KeyVault in `/mnt/secrets`.
+Question: You need to mount Azure Files in `/aci/logs/`.
 Under which property in the YAML file `mountPath: /mnt/secrets/` will go?

 - [ ] volumes
 - [x] volumesMounts